kurtbuilds/ormlite/README.md

 - [ ] benchmarks against raw sql, sqlx, ormx, seaorm, sqlite3-sys, pg, diesel
 - [ ] macro option to delete with deleted_at rather than `DELETE`
 - [ ] support for patch records, i.e. update with static fields.
+- [ ] Consider a blocking interface, perhaps for sqlite/Rusqlite only.

 # Documentation